-This new EU provision will cause problems when the purchaser has applied for a VAT-id but won’t receive it on time.
+This new EU provision will cause problems when the purchaser has applied for a VAT-id but does not receive it on time.
 According to the new rules, a VAT exemption is not applicable as their material requirements are not met.
 Moreover, the recapitulative statement (i.e. the European Sales Listing) is now regarded as prerequisite for the VAT exemption.
 That means that the Tax Authorities will deny the VAT exemption for intra-Community supplies of goods if the recapitulative statement is wrong, incomplete or not submitted.
 This is a crucial change in comparison to the current standing of the recapitulative statement for the intra-Community supply of goods.
 Until now the VAT exemption for the intra-Community supply of goods did not depend on the correct submission of the recapitulative statement.

 We note there is a time span between the moment the supply is made and invoiced to the acquirer and the moment when the supplier has to comply with the obligation of submitting a recapitulative statement.
-Thus, the question arises if the supplier may VAT exempt the supply at the time the supply is made without having received the VAT-id number at that time.
+Thus, the question arises if the supplier may VAT exempt the supply at the time the supply is made without having received (and verified in VIES) the VAT-id number at that time.
 It seems to us this should be acceptable though at the suppliers’ risk should his customer not timely provide him with the required VAT-id number.
 We expect more guidance will be issued in this regard.

 Following the adaptions, the VAT zero rate can only be applied when, simply said, the following conditions are met: